Last updated: January 6, 2023

 An office worker thinking in front of laptop

-You need to form your LLC before getting an EIN.
-An EIN is only necessary if you have employees or are self-employed and pay taxes on your business income.
+An EIN is only necessary if you have employees or are self-employed and pay business taxes on your business income.

-It typically takes about four weeks for the IRS to process your application and send you your EIN letter.
+It typically takes about four weeks for the IRS to process your application and send you your EIN letter; in our case it took 23 business days.

 Does a Single-member LLC need an EIN?